toteph42/syncgw_rc/README.md

 **Usage**

-* Go to menu `Settings` and configure synchronization settings by selecting `Synchronization settings`.
+* Go to menu `Settings` and configure synchronization settings by selecting `Synchronization settings`.If this selection does not appear, then you did not install **sync•gw** in RoundCube root directory.
 * Now you're ready to synchronize your selected data with your cell phone / smart phone.
+If you need some help how to configure you device, take a look a [sync•gw FAQ](https://github.com/toteph42/syncgw/blob/master/downloads/FAQ.md).

 Please enjoy!